-The club is split into different sections, but many of our members have a collection of bikes in their stable, so it’s not uncommon to find people dabbling in off-road riding or sandwiching their ride between a swim and a run leg in the world of triathlon.
+The club comprises different sections; with many of our members having a collection of bikes in their stable, it’s not uncommon to find people dabbling in off-road riding or sandwiching their ride between a swim and a run leg in the world of triathlon.
 Choose one or mix and match!

 Road encompasses social group cycling, as well as training for longer distances and racing.
 If you join a road group, then you’ll need a road bike.
 Hybrids, fixies, mountain bikes, fold-up bikes and city bikes are not suitable.

-If you fancy a longer, uninterrupted ride or a chance to ride through a less built-up landscape, the road group organises van-supported day/weekend-trips off-Singapore, into Malaysia and the Indonesian islands of Bintan and Batam or Malaysia.
-Distances range from 150km/day to around 400km over a weekend.
-Several members have used these rides to train for and complete the gruelling ‘Paris-Brest-Paris’ which takes place every four years.
+If you fancy a longer, uninterrupted ride or a chance to ride through a less built-up landscape, the club organises van-supported day/weekend-trips off-Singapore, into Malaysia and the Indonesian islands of Bintan and Batam.
+Distances range from 120km/day to around 400km over a weekend.
+Several members have used these rides to train for and complete the grueling ‘Paris-Brest-Paris’ which takes place every four years.

 Riders and teams also travel to many races across South-East Asia each year, with weekly team training rides to improve riders’ skill, speed, endurance, and strength.
 Some members challenge themselves by taking on the ‘Gran Fondo’ options while others seek to secure age-group qualification at World Championship events.
 In recent years, ANZA cyclists have enjoyed great success at Thailand’s Tour of Friendship and Tour of Chiang Mai, and Indonesia’s Tour de Bintan and Barelang ‘Six Bridges’ races.

-Previously known as ANZA MTB (Mountain Bike) this section now includes cyclocross and gravel cycling.
-These two additional forms of off-road riding have been gaining huge popularity in Singapore over the last few years, both recreationally and competitively.
-ANZA Off Road has regular trail rides on Thursdays, Saturdays, and Sundays in Bukit Timah Nature Reserve and the MTB parks at Kent Ridge, Tampines and Pulau Ubin.
+Previously known as ANZA MTB (Mountain Bike) this section now includes CX (Cyclocross) and gravel riding/racing.
+Off road cycling has been gaining huge popularity in Singapore over the last few years, both recreationally and competitively.
+ANZA Off Road has regular trail rides (both day and night) on Thursdays, Saturdays, and Sundays in Bukit Timah Nature Reserve and the MTB parks at Kent Ridge, Tampines and Pulau Ubin.
 Night rides will often finish up for a beer.
 For more info contact email@example.com.

-The ANZA Triathlon community train and participate across the full range of the multi-sport distances from sprint and standard, to the longer half and full distanced triathlons.
-ANZA Tri welcomes newcomers and also support seasoned athletes competing for podiums and Championship qualifying spots.
-The ANZA Tri group regularly meet up on a Saturday for a ride, with a 20-minute run, before joining our follow ANZA cycling members for coffee at Dimbulah MBFC.
-Once a month, they organise a Sentosa Brick Session (combining a swim, bike and run) would typically be organised on a monthly basis.
-Triathletes living in Singapore are spoilt for triathlon choice with the local MetaSprint and Tri-Factor race series, multiple Ironman-branded races and other events held in South East Asia and around the world.
+The ANZA Triathlon community train and participate across the full range of the multi-sport distances from sprint and standard, to the longer half- and full ironman-distance triathlons.
+ANZA Tri welcomes newcomers and also supports seasoned athletes competing for podiums and World Championship qualifying spots.
+Particularly in the lead up to popular events, ANZA Tri will organise a preceding swim or a ROTB (run-off-the-bike) before joining follow ANZA cycling members for coffee/brekky.
+A Sentosa Brick Session (combining a swim, bike and run) would typically be organised on a monthly basis.
+Triathletes living in Singapore are spoilt for event choice with the local MetaSprint and Tri-Factor race series, multiple Ironman-branded races and other events held in South East Asia and around the world.
 For more info contact firstname.lastname@example.org.

 ANZA CYCLING CHIX